pimms/jrkserver/README.md

 name.
 There might be some other values in there that you should change to something more appropriate as well.

+You also need to add an image to the resources-directory named 'stream-picture.png'.
+The image should be square and large enough to be used to fill the width of a modern smart-phone without looking poorly.

 And of course you're going to need a lot of media hosted in your S3 :)

 Also this readme is wildly not up to date.